-The Terminations transaction is used to enter Termination details for an employee and to calculate their Termination Pay.
+Terminations is used to enter Termination details for an employee and to calculate their Termination Pay.

-The Termination Date and Termination Reason entered on the screen are used to calculate the employee's leave entitlements up to their termination date, allocate pay amounts to the Termination Pay Components and calculate the tax for each component.
-The information is also added to the Termination Details on the employee record.
+The Termination Date and Termination Reason entered are used to calculate the employee's leave entitlements up to their termination date, allocate pay amounts to the Termination Pay Components and calculate the tax for each component.
+This information is also added to the Termination Details on the employee record when you process the transaction.

-Once you have selected the Termination Reason, you will be asked if the Termination relates to the current Financial Year.
-The answer to this question determines which ETP codes are used in the Termination.
+After selecting the Termination Reason, you will be asked if the Termination relates to the current Financial Year.
+The answer determines which ETP codes are used in the Termination.
 The codes are:

 R - Exclude from Whole of Income for current Financial Year